eltons-academy/az-204/labs/docker/README.md

 You'll see the .NET and ASP.NET runtimes are installed, but there are no SDKs.
 You can use this image to run compiled apps, but not to build apps from source code.

-📋 Run an interactive container from the .NET **SDK** image, which you can find on Docker Hub.
+📋 Run an interactive container from the .NET **SDK** image, which you can find listed on Docker Hub.
 Use it to create and run a new console application.

 <details>
   <summary>Not sure how?</summary>